 Q: Do you offer DOT (federally regulated) testing?

-Answer: Yes, all of our collectors are trained and qualified to conduct DOT UDS BAT testing, and are current on federal regulations and collection protocol.
+Answer: Yes, we utilize collection sites that have trained collectors to conduct DOT UDS BAT testing, and are current on federal regulations and collection protocol.

 Q: I am an employee (for example, truck driver, merchant mariner, pilot, etc.) or employer covered under the DOT regulations.
 Can you give me specific information on the DOT regulations?

-Answer: Our collectors can answer your questions about DOT/federally regulated testing or you may call the DOT directly at 202-366-3784 or visit the website at www.dot.gov/ost/dapc.
+Answer: We can answer your questions about DOT/federally regulated testing or you may call the DOT directly at 202-366-3784 or visit the website at www.dot.gov/ost/dapc.

 Q: What forms of payment do you accept?

 Answer: We take most forms of payment (including most major credit cards), but we do not accept personal checks.